Pumpkin Regatta

 Three Sisters Layered Casserole

-The tradition of the Three Sisters in Native American Gardening refers to the practice of planting a mound of soil with 5 to 7 corn plants in the center.
+The tradition of the Three Sisters in Native American Gardening Three sisters casserolerefers to the practice of planting a mound of soil with 5 to 7 corn plants in the center.
 After the corn grows 6” tall 7-8 beans are planted around the corn which supports the beans.
-A week later 7 or 8 squash or pumpkin [...]
+A week later 7 or 8 squash or pumpkin seeds are planted around the outer edge of the mound.
+The beans provide a nitrogen boost for the corn and the broad squash leaves suppress weeds and conserve moisture.
+Additionally, the three vegetables form a nutritional compliment.

 Fire Roasted Peppers